smol-ai/llama-fine-tuning-hackameetup/README.md

 # Fine-Tuning Llama Hackameetup 🦙

-Welcome to the most kickass event for all you AI aficionados out there: **The Fine-Tuning Llama Hackathon!** Llama 2 has gone open-ish source and CodeLlama is just around the corner.
+Welcome to the most kickass event for all you Actually Open AI aficionados out there: **The Fine-Tuning Llama Hackathon!** Llama 2 has gone open-ish source and CodeLlama is just around the corner.
 But we need _you_ to finesse it further.
 Bring your peculiar data sets and let's build some killer chains and agents.

 ## Hackameetup?